Your pup can enjoy and benefit from a raw turkey neck at Thanksgiving!

 Just a little FYI: It’s actually possible to rehydrate them and feed them raw – just let them soak in water for a bit and they’ll take on their original form.

-A little hack to resize poultry necks
+A little hack to resize poultry necks for your dog

 Can dogs eat chicken and turkey wings?